-Overall, our observations suggest that adequate parking is available in the study area, but it may not be perceived as convenient for some users given the required walking distances from some parked locations.
-Speculative development under a "worst case" scenario would warrant the need for additional parking but it certainly reinforces the need for maximize the performance to the Town's existing parking infrastructure today.
-The parking management plan identified opportunities to increase the efficiency and effectiveness of the existing onand off-street public parking program through modifications to space allocation, time management, signage/wayfinding, and enforcement strategies.
+Overall, there is currently an adequate parking in the study area, but it may not be perceived as convenient for some users given the required walking distances from some parked locations.
+Speculative future development under a "worst case" scenario would warrant the need for additional parking.
+This vision of parking demand only reinforces the Town's responsibility to maximize in the near term the performance of its existing parking infrastructure so as to lessen, but not eliminate, the need for an expensive parking lot or structure.
+Therefore, the parking management plan contained within this document identified opportunities to increase the efficiency and effectiveness of the existing public parking program through modifications to space allocation, time management, signage/wayfinding, and enforcement strategies.